Pumpkin Passion: Delicious Recipes for Sky Squash

 Cannonball/Sugar Pie

-As the name says, these small, smooth ‘cannonballs’ are great for a whole host of halloween decor and crafts, especially for kids!
+As the name says, these small, smooth ‘cannonballs’ are great for a whole host of Halloween decor and crafts, especially for kids!
 Paint faces or ghastly landscapes on the surface, or do a mini carving project!
 These last for a long time when stored properly, and are known far and wide as the perfect pumpkin for pumpkin pie.

-Great for: Pumpkin Pie | Macaroni & Cheese Stuffed Pumpkin | Pumpkin Flaxseed Dog Treats
+Great for: Pumpkin Pie | Macaroni & Cheese Stuffed Pumpkin

 a_misc_pumpkin_chioggia_edible_350x500_fal_5L9A5270